eldronzhou/SDPR/README.md

 1. download the precompiled [binary exectuable](https://github.com/eldronzhou/SDPR/blob/main/bin/SDPR).
 If you plan to run SDPR on a linux system with a modern intel processor, you can just use this version.

-2. Compile from the source.
+2. compile from the source.

 # Running SDPR